rust-lang/rust-wiki-backup/Doc-detailed-release-notes.md

 }
 ```

-So you can do cool things with this.
+So you can do neat stuff with this.

 ```
 // LinearMap is an owned map type in core::send_map